-8. No ex-post explicit reductions were applied for Senior Managers and Material Risk-Takers during 2015 for the 2014 Performance Year and prior.
+8. No ex-post explicit reductions were applied for Senior Managers and Material Risk-Takers during 2016 for the 2015 Performance Year and prior.

-9. A total of \$30,044 for Senior Managers and \$111 for Material Risk-Takers in ex-post implicit adjustments were applied during 2015 for the 2014 Performance Year and prior.
-These adjustments related to Foreign Exchange Rate fluctuations for Expatriates and application of Interest on principal Variable Remuneration awarded.
+9. A total of \$91,677 for Senior Managers and nil for Material Risk-Takers in ex-post implicit adjustments were applied during 2016 for the 2015 Performance Year and prior.
+These adjustments related to Foreign Exchange Rate fluctuations for Expatriates, application of Interest on principal Variable Remuneration awarded, and forfeiture due to Voluntary Termination.